StanPlatinum/Deflection/README.md

-# Deflection (CAT-SGX)
+# Deflection (CAT-SGX): Verifying a program's privacy policy within a TEE environment

 Deflection is an SGX shielding runtime (SGX middleware) that can run nearly unmodified C/C++ code securely.
-Other than Graphene-SGX, SCONE, Occlum, etc., it can protect the code secrecy and data confidentiality at the same time.
+Other than Gramine, SCONE, Occlum, etc., it can protect code secrecy and data confidentiality at the same time.
+It can be used in a TEE-based data capsule framework.

 This project is derived from elf-respect (https://github.com/StanPlatinum/elf-respect) and its compiler (https://github.com/StanPlatinum/elf-respect-compiler).